-If you brake hard on a slippery road surface, the best possible control is re-
+If you brake hard on a slippery road surface, the best possible control is retained as the wheels do not lock.

-However, ABS will not necessarily guarantee shorter braking distances in all conditions.
+However, ABS will not necessarily quarantee shorter braking distances in all conditions.
 The braking distance could even be longer if you brake on gravel or on fresh snow covering a slippery surface.

 - The anti-lock brake system cannot defy the laws of physics.
 Slippery and wet roads are dangerous even with ABS!
 If you notice that the ABS is working (to counteract locked wheels under braking), you should reduce speed immediately to suit the road and traffic conditions.
-Do not let the extra safety features tempt you into taking any risks when driving. - The effectiveness of ABS is also determined by the tyres fitted ⇒ page 208. - If the running gear or brakes are modified, the effectiveness of the ABS could be severely limited.
+Do not let the extra safety features tempt you into taking any risks when driving. - The effectiveness of ABS is also determined by the tyres fitted ⇒ page 193. - If the running gear or brakes are modified, the effectiveness of the ABS could be severely limited.